 - All new leaseholders will be sent the link to the Leaseholder Handbook on our website.
-Existing leaseholders will also have access to the handbook. - We will use Plain English in our consultation paperwork - We will be clear and transparent about charges and repayment options

-- Service Charges will be fair, reasonable and clear - We will listen, engage and consult - We will ask for your feedback at least once every 3 years via formal survey
+Existing leaseholders will also have access to the handbook. - We will use Plain English in our consultation paperwork. - We will be clear and transparent about charges and repayment options. - We will listen, engage and consult. - We will ask for your feedback at least once every 3 years via formal survey.